asteere/ad-nimbus/aws/README.md

 # Bash like instructions for creating and running the demo on AWS.
 Assumes you are running from
 # Andy's account with a security group that is properly defined.
 # On the Mac:
 # Create one ec2 instance from the latest us-west-2 HVM coreos image.
+Here is the latest Ami as of 6/25/2015
-latestAmi=ami-5d4d486d  # latest Ami as of 6/25/2015
+awscreatestack ami-5d4d486d 1

-awscreatestack $latestAmi 1
+# The ip address is available before the instance is ready.
+Monitor status using the browser.

-# Populate the instance ad-nimbus and the aws credentials
+# Populate the instance with ad-nimbus and the aws credentials

 # Either get ad-nimbus from s3
 awssyncmactos3
-scp -r ~/.aws core@`awsgetpublicipaddresses`:/home/core/ scp -r "$adNimbusDir"/.awsProfile core@`awsgetpublicipaddresses`:/home/core/
+scp -r ~/.aws "$adNimbusDir"/.awsProfile core@`awsgetpublicipaddresses`:/home/core/
-scp -r "$adNimbusDir"/aws/prepImage.sh core@`awsgetpublicipaddresses`:/home/core/
+scp ~/.ssh/AdNimbusPrivateIPKeyPairUsWest2.pem core@`awsgetpublicipaddresses`:/home/core/.ssh

 # Or get it from Mac
 awscreatetar